-After each shooting session, at regular intervals, or whenever your firearm has been exposed to sand, dust, extreme humidity, condensation, immersion in water, or other adverse conditions; disassemble, clean and lubricate using the techniques shown in the video that can be viewed either on YouTube or by going to the link on POF-USA's website:

-Basic Procedures are:
+After each shooting session, at regular intervals, or whenever your firearm has been exposed to sand, dust, extreme humidity, condensation, immersion in water, or other adverse conditions; disassemble, clean and lubricate Basic Procedures are:

-- 1. Disassemble the firearm as described on pages 20-21 & 23. - 2.
+- 1. Disassemble the firearm as described on pages 18-22. - 2.
 Clean the barrel bore with patches and solvent using a cleaning rod. - 3.
 Remove powder residue from all components and wipe with a clean cloth. - 4.
 Only use a light application of oil on the riding surfaces of the bolt carrier group.
 Excessive oil will attract dust and dirt and may congeal in cold weather possibly interfering with the safe operation and reliable function of the firearm.